budgiedownunder/maze/src/docfx/README.md

 ```

 ## Build
-To generate the documentation, run the following from the `docfx` directory:
+To generate the HTML documentation, run the following from the `docfx` directory:

 Windows:
 ```
-copy_files.bat
-docfx docfx.json
+build_all.bat
 ```

 Linux/macOS: